 A how-to guide for perfectly full and defined muscles at ultra-lean body fat levels.
-The final touches to getting your muscles to look spot-on for a physique competition or photoshoot.
+The final touches to getting your muscles to look spot-on for the stage.

 Carbs are stored in muscle fibers with water which gives them the look physique competitors are striving for.